Introduction to Smart Manufacturing 100

 digital threads

 An integrated view of all the data and information about a machine or process throughout its lifecycle.
-The digital thread connects information from all aspects of a product into one seamless network.
+A digital thread connects information from all aspects of a product into one seamless network.

 digital twins